DO-Solutions/do-kubernetes/wordpress-nfs/README.md

 * Kubectl installed on your workstation.
 You can find instructions on how to install kubectl in the following [article](https://www.digitalocean.com/docs/kubernetes/how-to/connect-with-kubectl/).

 ## Step 1 — Creating Kubernetes Cluster.

 In this step we are going to deploy the Kubernetes cluster using the DigitalOcean Cloud portal.

-* First, lets login to the DigitalOcean portal and on the left hand panel you should see kubernetes.
-Click on kubernetes and it should take you to a page similar the one below.
-* Next, let's create the cluster.
-Click on "create a kubernetes cluster".
-For this demo you will want to select Kubernetes version 1.13.2.
-Select NYC1 and leave the rest of the settings as default.
-* Once all of the options have been selected you will want to click on "create cluster".
-This is a quick process on DigitalOcean and usually takes around 4 minutes to create a 3 node cluster.
+* Creating a cluster in DigitalOcean is a quick and streamlined process.
+Documentation for creating a k8s cluster can be found [here]{https://www.digitalocean.com/docs/kubernetes/how-to/create-clusters/}.
-* Now that the cluster has been completed we will want to download the config file.
-Click on "Download Config File"
+* Once the cluster has been provisioned you will want to download the k8s config.
-* Finally now that you have the config file you will want to pass it to kubectl.
-You can achieve this by moving the downloaded configuration file under ~.kube/config.
+* We will now want to connect to the cluster.
+You can achieve this by moving the downloaded k8s configuration file under ~/.kube/config.

 You can run the following command in terminal.
 If the path does not yet exist you must create it.